valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-headers.md

 property empty.
 If left blank, no label will be shown.
 - **propertyPaths** (Optional) An array of paths to the data from the document that is displayed.
 When this contains multiple items they are placed one after the other.
+- **modifier** (Optional) Modify how data is rendered using one of the predefined modifiers.
+  - Available modifiers:
+    - `age` renders a date string as an age in years relative to the current date.
 - **columnSize** (Optional) The column size based on Bootstrap columns (1-12).
 Bootstrap divides a row in 12 columns.
 If blocks are added after the first 12 columns, the blocks will be pushed to the next row.
 If no `columnSize` is specified, the default size is 3.